Anamika-Suresh/Denoising-autoencoder/README.md

-Implementation of denoising autoencoder using mnist dataset.
+Implementation of denoising autoencoder using fashion_mnist dataset.